The Kobayashi-Hitchin correspondence for nef and big classes: Introduction

-Furthermore, if the equality of $(\ref{BG ineq big intro})$ holds, then $\mathcal{E}$ is locally free on the ample locus of $\alpha$, and $\mathcal{E}$ is projectively flat on the ample locus of $\alpha$. \end{theo} By the proof of Theorem \ref{main thm2 intro}, the proof of Theorem \ref{BG eq intro} is the same with \cite[\S 4.1.1]{Chen25}.
-The Bogomolov-Gieseker inequality (\ref{BG ineq big intro}) was proved by \cite{IJZ25} for big, not necessarily nef, cohomology classes by replacing $\alpha^{n-2}$ to the positive product $\langle\alpha^{n-2}\rangle$.
-The projectively flatness in the equality of the Bogomolov-Gieseker inequality as above Theorem \ref{BG eq intro} is even new if $X$ is a projective manifold and $\alpha$ is the 1st Chern class of a nef and big line bundle.
+satisfies that $\mathcal{E}_{i}/\mathcal{E}_{i+1}|_{\Amp(\alpha)}$ is projectively flat. \end{enumerate} \end{theo} If $\alpha$ is nef and big and $X$ is smooth, the same result holds for, possibly non Moishezon, K\"{a}hler manifolds (see Theorem \ref{BG eq}).
+The Bogomolov-Gieseker inequality (\ref{BG ineq big intro}) was proved by \cite{IJZ25} for general big cohomology classes.
+The projectively flatness in the equality of the Bogomolov-Gieseker inequality as above Theorem \ref{big BG eq intro} is even new if $X$ is a projective manifold and $\alpha$ is the 1st Chern class of a nef and big line bundle. \begin{rema}[see Example \ref{BG exam}] We also construct a simple example of a vector bundle which does not satisfy the Bogomolov-Gieseker equality with respect to K\"{a}hler classes, but does satisfy it with respect to a nef and big class. \end{rema} As an application of Theorem \ref{big BG eq intro}, we obtain the following. \begin{theo}[= Theorem \ref{MY eq}] Let $X$ be an $n$-dimensional projective klt variety smooth in codimension $2$.
+Assume that $X$ is K-stable and that $-K_X$ is big.
+If the equality